axelarnetwork/axelar-contract-deployments/xrpl/docs/link-token.md

 ## Post Link Steps

-After linking is complete and if the MintBurn model is selected for the token manager then it is necessary to grant the token manager mint permissions.
+After linking is complete and if the MintBurn type is selected for the token manager then it is necessary to grant the token manager mint permissions.

 ## Cross-Chain Transfer Testing